-Did you know about 12% of unique website visitors agree to receive web push notifications, 100% of all Android users are opted-in automatically, and 43% iOS users manually accept to receive push notifications?
+Did you know about 12% of unique website visitors agree to receive web push notifications, 100% of all Android users are opted-in automatically, and 43% of iOS users manually accept to receive push notifications?

 Push notifications keep the communication going with your visitors even after they have left your website or app.
-Since marketers are doing everything it takes to personalize the buyer’s experience, push notifications offer one more avenue for marketers to nurture their leads and push them down the marketing-sales funnel.
+Since marketers are doing everything it takes to personalize the buyer’s experience, push notifications to offer one more avenue for marketers to nurture their leads and push them down the marketing-sales funnel.
 But it is not just about sending one push notification.
 Marketers actually schedule a series of push notifications which is otherwise termed as Drip Push Notification Campaign.

 Why Drip Push Notifications?

 Before that, what is a drip campaign?

-A drip campaign is a pre-scheduled behaviour-triggered campaign that is sent to users either on a fixed schedule or when action-triggered.
+A drip campaign is a pre-scheduled behavior-triggered campaign that is sent to users either on a fixed schedule or when action-triggered.
 For example, when you sign up for a product or application, you immediately receive a welcome email.
 The email welcomes you thanking you for choosing their product/services.
 It is more like initiating a one-to-one relationship, the welcome email being the first one.
-What follows next are two-three on-boarding emails that can help you get going with the product/services.
+What follows next are two-three onboarding emails that can help you get going with the product/services.
 It may contain guides to small milestones that you can achieve.
-All of these are part of the relationship building.
-These emails are pre-scheduled for every new user sign up.
+All of these are part of relationship building.
+These emails are pre-scheduled for every new user sign-up.

 Drip Push Notifications:

 Push notifications are short, quick, and targeted messages that marketers send to their leads, prospects, and customers.
-A drip campaign has behaviour triggers set before making the campaign active.
+A drip campaign has behavior triggers set before making the campaign active.
 Web push notifications do not require your leads or prospects to exit from their current browser or app to receive your message.
 They just slide-in and vanish from view after a few seconds (on the desktop) or are shown as numbers on your application logo on a mobile or tablet (once your leads have cleared from the notifications area).

 Bonus Point: You can choose whether your desktop push notifications will appear with a notification sound or silently.